 Prevent the provisional attachment of assets and facilitate the retrieval of the Bank's assets.
 The Resolution Committee is committed to protect the interests of creditors by preventing the provisional attachment or freezing orders on assets.
 In the European Economic Area the Bank seeks recognition of the moratorium on a case-by-case basis on grounds of the EU Winding-Up Directive No. 2001/24/EC.
 The Bank has also been granted an injunctive relief and the moratorium recognized as a foreign main proceeding under Chapter 15 of the United States Bankruptcy Code.
 This has provided the Bank with protection for its assets in the United States.
 The Resolution Committee has successfully opposed freezing orders in the United States and Luxemburg.
-Further freezing orders are being opposed in the Netherlands and Luxemburg.
+Further freezing orders are being opposed.

 The Resolution Committee has also facilitated the release of assets through negotiations with local authorities or private parties in several countries.
-This was necessary as authorities in these jurisdictions had made the release of assets conditional on the payment of deposits.

-Stay on litigation against the Bank
+Stay on litigation against the Bank.